October 2nd, 2018

 As I was walking through a meadow, it began to rain again.
-I put up the umbrella and even donned my rain skirt.
-It was nice to have to use my rain gear for once.
-Stellar got a kick out of my ensemble and wanted to take pictures.
-Yes, I look ridiculous but it works!
+I put up my umbrella and even donned my rain skirt.
+It was nice to use my rain gear for once.
+Yes, I looked ridiculous but it works!

 The rain stopped after only 10 minutes and it was partly cloudy the rest of the day.
 The trail wasn’t as dusty after the rain, a welcomed break.
 The sagebrush was also flowering and smelled very strongly.
-The desert was coming alive and it was great to experience it.
+The desert suddenly came alive and it was great to experience it.

-Stellar and I hiked together the rest of the way to the Kennedy Meadows general store, only stopping a few times to negotiate some piñon pine nuts.
-All were bad and we just got a lot of pine sap on our hands for our troubles.
+I hiked the rest of the way to the Kennedy Meadows general store, only stopping a few times to negotiate some piñon pine nuts.
+All were bad and I just got a lot of pine sap on my hands for my troubles.
 So much for foraging for food.
 The store was a much better option for finding food.
-We got in at 3 pm and had just 2 hours before they closed.
+I got in at 3 pm and had just 2 hours before they closed.

-We were very efficient with this time.
-We took showers, did some laundry, got burgers, bought some resupply items, and shipped our bear canisters.
+I was very efficient with this time.
+I took a shower, did some laundry, got a burger, bought some resupply items, and shipped my bear canister.
 I was SOOOO glad to get rid of that 2 lb beast.
 It made my backpack uncomfortable and was useless weight, IMHO.
-Neither my tent, quilt, or pack weigh even close to that much and they are all essential items.
+Neither my tent, quilt, or pack weighed even close to that much and they are all essential items.
 But it was required throughout the Sierra and I am thankful that Jean-Claude of the Happy Hoofers Florida Trail chapter let me borrow his.
 Thanks again!

 Bella and Cuba also made it to the store and we sat around drinking beers on the porch well after they closed.
 Later, as we were setting up our tents behind the store, I heard a rooster crowing.
 I couldn’t resist finding said rooster and when I did, he made it easy to catch him by going on the offensive.
 He tried to spur me and when I grabbed hold of him, he gave me a good peck on the hand.
 But it was to no avail…I’m a pro after all.

 In the picture, I look like I’m choking him, but I assure you, he is ok.
 He was just a little shocked and calmed down shortly.
-He was a cute little cochin, just like the rooster I had growing up.
-This was my first chicken-catching on this trail but in New Zealand, I was already up to 5 or 6, plus some ducks and peacocks.
+He was a cute little banty, just like the rooster I had growing up.
+This was my first chicken-catching on this trail but in New Zealand, I caught 5 or 6, plus some ducks and peacocks.
 A good end to a productive day!